 - have bruises, bleeding, burns, fractures or other injuries

 - show signs of pain or discomfort

 - keep arms and legs covered, even in warm weather

 - be concerned about changing for PE or swimming

 - look unkempt and uncared for

 - change their eating habits

 - have difficulty in making or sustaining friendships

 - appear fearful

 - be reckless with regard to their own or other's safety

 - self-harm

 - frequently miss school or arrive late

 - show signs of not wanting to go home

 - display a change in behaviour from quiet to aggressive, or happy-golucky to withdrawn

 - challenge authority

 - become disinterested in their school work

 - be constantly tired or preoccupied

 - be wary of physical contact

 - be involved in, or particularly knowledgeable about drugs or alcohol

-- display sexual knowledge or behaviour beyond that normally expected for their age.
+display sexual knowledge or behaviour beyond that normally expected for their age.

 Individual indicators will rarely, in isolation, provide conclusive evidence of abuse.
 They should be viewed as part of a jigsaw, and each small piece of information will help the DSL to decide how to proceed.
 It is very important that all staff, volunteers and/or contractors report all concerns even if there is no 'absolute proof' that the child is at risk.
-(See Appendix 1 for recording all safeguarding concerns on CPOMS, the online platform used at Drumbeat School)
+(See Appendix 1 for the 'Reporting a Concern' form) Any staff member or volunteer with a concern about a pupil should speak to the DSL immediately in the first instance and then record the information on CPOMS.